RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 - Avoid options on “the same terms” and “last refusal rights” (allowing publisher to match terms the author has received).
 - Go for a “limited time right of first refusal” on terms “to be mutually agreed upon.”
 - Rather than agreeing to submit "the manuscript," agree to submit a "detailed proposal and sample chapters."
-Otherwise, the Author will be obligated to complete an entire manuscript being allowed to seek an advance from this publisher or any other.
+Otherwise, the Author will be obligated to complete an entire manuscript before being allowed to seek an advance from this publisher or any other.
 - Limit the time the publisher has to consider the manuscript or proposal.
 Sixty days is too long.
 Try for thirty days, and perhaps settle on 45 days.
 - Do not let the publisher require publication of the first work before it is obliged to consider the second manuscript or proposal.
 Publication takes at last nine months and can take as long as 18 months.
 - Limit option only to similar books.
 At a minimum only fiction or nonfiction, as the case may be.